-- 1. The purpose of the Oyster Point Interchange Impact Fee Program is to provide new development's share of funding for this project required at buildout of the plan area. - 2.
+- 1. The purpose of the Oyster Point Interchange Impact Fee Program is to provide new development's share of funding for this project required at build-out of the plan area. - 2.
+Refer to page 19 for the fee schedule outlining the amount of the fee.
+Page 10 provides the beginning and ending balance of the account for this fee, the amount of fees collected and interest earned. - 3.
 The construction portion of the flyover and hook ramps is completed and funding through the fee program will continue through build-out of the plan area.
-As impact fees are collected, they will be used to pay back the Successor Agency to the Redevelopment Agency for the advance of \$14.45 million. - 3.
-See page 21 for the fee schedule outlining the amount of the fee; See page 11 for beginning and ending balance of the account for this fee and for the amount of fees collected and interest earned.
+As impact fees are collected, they will be used to pay back the Successor Agency for the advance of \$14.45 million. - 4.

-- 4. There are no potential refunds of Oyster Point Interchange Impact Fees to property owners. - 5.
 The fund has one loan from the former Redevelopment Agency.
-The amount owed as of June 30, 2015 is approximately \$11.4 million.
-Since the dissolution of the Redevelopment Agency in 2012, the interest rate charged by the Successor Agency is 0%.
+The amount owed as of June 30, 2016, is approximately \$10.7 million.
+Since the dissolution of the

+Redevelopment Agency in 2012, the interest rate charged by the Successor Agency is 0%.
 The loan is repaid as new impact fee revenue is received.
-Because the amount of future impact fee revenue is unknown, the repayment date is unknown.
+Given that the amount of future impact fee revenue is unknown, the repayment date is unknown.